lmorchard/blog.decafbad.com/_posts/2004-06-16-wishofthemonthclub1.markdown

 ---
-wordpress_id: 529
-layout: post
-title: Wish-of-the-Month Club, Part 1 of 3
+comments_archived: true
+date: '2004-06-16T07:42:48-04:00'
-excerpt: For some time now, my girlfriend and I have been accumulating things we want in wishlists on Amazon.com.
+excerpt: For some time now, my girlfriend and I have been accumulating things
+    we want in wishlists on Amazon.com.
 Though they have come in handy with relatives at Christmas and on birthdays, neither of us really expects to see a regular flow of gifts from them.
 For the most part, they've just become holding tanks for things we intend to buy for each other or ourselves.
 On one particular visit, though, the notion of a Wish-of-the-Month club popped into my head.
-date: "2004-06-16T07:42:48-04:00"
+layout: post
 tags:
 - hacks
 - xml
+title: Wish-of-the-Month Club, Part 1 of 3
+wordpress_id: 529
 wordpress_slug: wishofthemonthclub1
 wordpress_url: http://www.decafbad.com/blog/?p=529
 ---